Ardalanhayatifar/ardalanhayatifar.github.io/teaching/quotes.md

 When did you know... how hard was it from being almost unknown to becoming one of the greatest pianists of all time?

 <blockquote>It took me a long time..., they call it
-the <i>learning tree</i> for a reason. the more you know, the faster you learn and the more learn.
+the <i>learning tree</i> for a reason. the more you know, the faster you learn and the more you learn.
 It accelerates - geometric progression.

           <br> <span style="float:right;">Yanni</span>